 The longer term trends are shown graphically in Figure 9.2.1.
 It can be seen that both ratios trended downwards for some time (i.e. purchase and rental prices increased at a slower rate than earnings).
-The ratios have both been increasing in more recent quarters, although the rent to earnings ratio has dipped in this quarter.
+The ratios have both been increasing in more recent quarters, although the rent to earnings ratio dipped in the fourth quarter of 2022.